Team Building Training

 Train your group on-site

 The best way to help your group to work together better is through a live training session.
 You can have your training tailored to your specific circumstances.
-Using the information from the Myers-Briggs, your on site training can include those areas which are particularly hard for your group.
+Using the information from the Myers-Briggs® and other assessment tools, your on site training can include those areas which are particularly hard for your group.
 Often, having an outside expert come in to discuss the tough issues makes it easier on all.
 People are less defensive, feel less of a need to justify themselves, and are more open to hearing suggestions.
 It shows management is proactive in improving the workplace.
 Recognizing a need and getting help shows concern, foresight, and an interest in the staff.
 Your training sessions will be a combination of lecture and practical exercises to make the lessons come alive.
-Team building is a skill; any skill must be practiced to be mastered.
 Contact to find out how your group can benefit from a personal training session.
 Click here to see a client list, or click here to read testimonials from some training sessions.